Last Updated on November 10, 2022

 Basic Plank #3: Side Plank

 Starting in standard plank position, bring your legs together until your heels touch.
-Lean to your left while lifting your right arm up toward the ceiling until you are balanced on one hand.
+Twist until you’re balanced on your elbow with your feet stacked on top of each other.

 Basic Plank #4: Reverse Plank